When Having A Quiet Voice Hampers Your Social Success

 If you have a quiet voice you may have specific mini-fears around speaking up or being the center of attention.
 That's something you can expose yourself to as well:

-- First, you'll want to identify what aspect of speaking more loudly that makes you nervous.
+- First, you'll want to identify the aspects of speaking more loudly that makes you nervous.
 Is it having several people focusing on you?
 Is it that you think your opinions or contributions are worthless?
 Is it that you feel self-conscious?

-- Once you've identified the issue, put yourself in social situations with the goal that you'll create the conditions that make you nervous (e.g., speaking more loudly to tell everyone how you feel about a recent event in the news, speaking more loudly to get the group's attention, just speaking, period)..
+- Once you've identified the issue, put yourself in social situations with the goal of creating the conditions that make you nervous (e.g., speaking more loudly to tell everyone how you feel about a recent event in the news, speaking more loudly to get the group's attention, just speaking, period).

 - You can consider yourself successful if you faced your fear by speaking more loudly than normal.
 For example, if you shared an opinion and it didn't go over well, that doesn't matter as far as this exercise is concerned.
 At least you were brave enough speak up.
 Or if you talked loudly enough to get a group's attention, it's not relevant what you did right after when everyone was focusing on you.